-With the increasing surveillance of networks by nation states, and large tech companies keeping track of every move on the internet, a niche market emerges for subscriptionless censorship resistant global communication.
-Bitlinq aims to launch a small cubesat sized satellite with a payload containing a Lightning Node, as a gatekeeper for a user programmable store-forward tranceiver.
-The Lightning Node in Space enables the service to become subscriptionless without losing a business model.
+With the increasing surveillance of networks by nation states, and large tech companies keeping track of every move on the internet, a niche market emerges for self-sovereign global communication.
+Bitlinq's ultimate aim is to launch a small cubesat sized satellite with a payload containing a Cryptocurrency node, as a gatekeeper for a user programmable store-forward tranceiver.
+The Crypto Node in Space enables the service to become self-sovereign without losing a business model.
 Secondly, users on the ground can build their own user terminal from non-SatCom specific or proprietary components, which employs an unlicensed portion of the Electromagnetic spectrum for communication to and from Space.

-Users within certain geofenced areas, enabled by anonymous donors to the Lightning Node in Space, can use the system free of charge.
+Users within certain geofenced areas, enabled by donors to the Bitlinq Lightning Node (in Space), can use the system free of charge.
 An additional service being contemplated for further implementation on board the bitlinq payload, is a space based node for Self-Sovereign Identity (SSI) based on Decentralized IDentifiers (DID).

 Contact CTO Erik Laan for more information, such as the Business Plan and the Investors Pitch Deck.

 Update January 25, 2021: presented today at #TheThingsConference 2021 as part of the virtual booth of Lacuna Space.
 Below is a trimmed version of my presentation.
 Have a watch!